-Dr. Samuel Prescott married Lydia Mulliken and went on to serve as a doctor in the Continental army.
+Dr. Samuel Prescott went on to serve as a doctor in the Continental army.
 He died at the age of 25 (or 26).
 Legend has it that he died in a prison in Nova Scotia.
 There are no known likenesses of him.
-A great deal of myth has been built around Prescott like other little known but important patriots.
+A great deal of myth has been built around Prescott like other little known but important early American patriots.

 Imagine you are witness to the events that ended Revere’s and Dawes’ ride:

-Samuel Adams joined John Hancock and Reverend Clarke in the living room while Paul Revere delivered Joseph Warren’s warning that the British regulars were out.
+Samuel Adams joined John Hancock and Reverend Clarke in the living room while Paul Revere delivered Dr. Joseph Warren’s warning.
 William Dawes arrived as Paul was finishing.
-Paul Revere and William Dawes could not linger in Lexington, and they left immediately to ride west toward Concord to spread the alarm.
+Paul and William could not linger in Lexington, and they left immediately to ride west toward Concord to spread the alarm.

 The bright moonlight shadowed the woods on either side of the road, and Paul was surprised by two British officers who rode out from the shelter of the trees.